 If you think the SAT is a better fit for you, let’s head on over to SAT Tutoring.

 "Champions don’t do extraordinary things.
 They do ordinary things, but they do them without thinking, too fast for the other team to react.
 They follow the habits they’ve learned."

 Why Test Optional Doesn't Matter

 Around the turn of the millennium, the costs of college and the amount of competition in collegiate admissions were both considered to be high.
-Over twenty years, as the internet’s uses evolved, costs and competition had come to a rolling boil.
+Over twenty years, as the internet’s uses evolved, costs and competition have come to a rolling boil.
 Even though colleges were admitting more students than they had ever before, they could not keep up with the soaring number of applications.
 Today, nearly every school employs the use of algorithms when considering which applications a staff member will view at all.
 The two main factors in this initial robotic culling of applications are GPA and ACT score.
 Once there are human eyes on an application, admission seems sometimes to be a game of chance even with a well crafted application.

 The effort invested in 'getting it right' should be commensurate with the importance of the decision.

 So it doesn’t matter that schools are going test optional, because you’re actually solving a problem for your admissions officer.
 Any applicant wants to be viewed as a safe investment and there is no better way to accomplish this than having all the performing characteristics from the “good old days.”
-As a cautionary note, I think there will be a lot of disappointed seniors next year who thought they would be getting into their choice college on their GPA alone.
-I don’t want that for you.
-Let’s get you in that scholarship pile.

 The time costs of a GPA are fixed for every high school student; Three and some years into one number.
 The time costs of ACT preparation are wildly variable.
 Some students invest two years or more into ACT preparation, and reap the benefits from their long term rehearsal of the test.